leomotors/salim-bot/README.md

 **pydub** : ```pip3 install pydub```

-**Note**: These commands are for linux, for Windows please use approiate installation method.
+**Note**: These commands are for linux, for Windows please use appropriate installation method.

 ## 🤖 How to train น้อน